LucasSGomide/backend-projects/Cookmaster/README.md

-## Welcome to the Blogs Api
+## Welcome to the Cookmaster Project !

 ## Techs and Concepts:

 - MSC
 - RESTFUL
 - Json Web Token (JWT)
-- MongoDB
+- MongoDb
 - Express
 - Express-Rescue
-- ESLint

 ### How to: